-- 3. Save as disclosed on pages 5 to 7 of this Base Prospectus, since 31 March 2020 there has been no material adverse change in the prospects of the Issuer or the Issuer and its Subsidiaries nor any significant change in the financial performance or financial position of the Issuer or the Issuer and its Subsidiaries. - 4.
-Save as disclosed on pages 5 to 7 of this Base Prospectus, there has been no material adverse change in the prospects of the Guarantor or the Guarantor and its Subsidiaries since 31 March 2020 nor any significant change in the financial performance or financial position of the Guarantor or the Guarantor and its Subsidiaries since 30 June 2020.
+- 3. Save as disclosed on pages 5 to 6 of this Base Prospectus, since 31 March 2022, there has been no material adverse change in the prospects of the Issuer or the Issuer and its Subsidiaries nor any significant change in the financial performance or financial position of the Issuer or the Issuer and its Subsidiaries. - 4.
+Save as disclosed on pages 5 to 6 of this Base Prospectus, since 31 March 2022 there has been no material adverse change in the prospects of the Guarantor or the Guarantor and its Subsidiaries nor any significant change in the financial performance or financial position of the Guarantor or the Guarantor and its Subsidiaries since 30 June 2022.